The Excel CUMIPMT function calculates the cumulative interest paid on a loan or investment, between two specified

 |end_period||-||The number of the last period over which the interest is to be calculated (must be an integer between 1 and nper).|

-Cash Flow Convention:Note that, in line with the general cash flow convention, outgoing payments are represented by negative numbers and incoming payments are represented by positive numbers.
+Cash Flow Sign Convention:Note that, in line with the general cash flow sign convention, cash outflows are represented by negative numbers and cash inflows are represented by positive numbers.
 This is seen in the example below.

 In the following spreadsheet, the Excel Cumipmt function is used to calculate the cumulative interest paid during each year of a loan of $50,000 which is to be paid off over 5 years.
 Interest is charged at a rate of 5% per year and the payment to the loan is to be made at the end of each month.

 Note that in this example:

 For further examples of the Excel Cumipmt function, see the Microsoft Office website.

 If you get an error from the Excel Cumipmt function, this is likely to be one of the following: